I Love Sassy Little Chis!

 Never Let Them See You Sweat!

 If he or she is already calling the shots, then you’ve lost round one.
-It’s only a matter of time before he tests you at another level.
+It’s only a matter of time before he will test you at another level.
 Say you’re about to sit on the couch and he growls at you.
 So, you shrug it off, because, after all, he’s never done it before, and you sit in another chair.
 You just lost round two.
 Round three, and now you know there is a problem.
 What do you do?

 It’s attitude adjustment time!